jfrog/artifactory-gradle-plugin/README.md

             // If this plguin constant string is specified the plugin will try to apply all the known publications 'ALL_PUBLICATIONS'
     )

+    // Properties to be attached to the published artifacts. properties = ['qa.level': 'basic', 'dev.team' : 'core']
+    // Properties can be also defined with closure in the format: configName artifactSpec, key1:val1, key2:val2 properties {
+        simpleFile '**:**:**:*@*', simpleFile: 'only on settings file' }

     // (default: false) Skip this task for the project (don't include its artifacts when publishing) skip = true